ispc/ispc/docs/ispc_for_gen.rst

 and `Level Zero Loader <https://github.com/oneapi-src/level-zero/releases>`_.

 To use ISPC Run Time for CPU you need to have ``OpenMP runtime`` installed on your system.
-Consult your Linux distribution documentation for installation of OpenMP runtime instructions.
+Consult your Linux distribution documentation for the installation of OpenMP runtime instructions.